Rein-in Lawsuit Abuse…

 Citizens injured by others have a right to pursue reasonable restitution from the party(ies) who cause injuries.
 Vehicle owners must buy insurance for that purpose.

-We do not condemn or criticize those who serve in the trenches protecting the rights of injured South Carolinians, nor seek to create division or unnecessary controversy.
+We do not condemn or criticize those who serve the rights of injured South Carolinians, nor seek to create division or unnecessary controversy.
 But, we urge the General Assembly to restore justice by passing meaningful and reasonable lawsuit “system” reforms, so all drivers clearly understand expectations and consequences while bringing our state back together trusting in a fair and equitable system of civil justice.

 Vision

-SC’s vehicle operators, supply chain-related sectors, and insurance premium payers engaging in a unified campaign to rein-in insurance fraud and lawsuit abuse through advocacy.
+SC’s vehicle operators, supply chain-related sectors, and insurance premium payers engaging in a unified awareness campaign to rein-in insurance fraud and lawsuit abuse.

 Mission

-Free earnest businesses and citizens with earned assets from targeted, abusive lawsuits by instilling fairness, transparency, consistency, and personal responsibility
+To inquire as to how South Carolina might free earnest businesses and citizens with earned assets from targeted, abusive lawsuits by instilling fairness, transparency, consistency, and personal responsibility in our courts.

 The Problem: